sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend.md

 ## Load Contract

-Before interacting with the contract in the front end, we need to load the contract class first.
+Before interacting with a smart contract at the front end, we need to load the contract class in two steps.

-When a contract source file is compiled, it will deliver a JSON file, we call it the contract artifact.

-Generally, as a frontend developer, you will get this contract artifact from your backend partner or contract developer, then load it in the front end, and that's all.

 We'll take a look at how to generate the artifact by ourselves first.

-### Compile Contract
+### 1. Compile Contract

-When you have the contract source file, copy it into `src/contracts` directory.
+Before you start, you need to get the contract source files, as a frontend developer.

+Let's use the [HelloWorld contract](./tutorials/hello-world.md) as an example.
+Copy and paste `helloworld.ts` into the `src/contracts` directory.

 ![](../static/img/copy-contract-source.png)

-Then run the following command to compile the contract.
+Run the following command to compile the contract.

 ```bash
 npx scrypt-cli compile